wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 To do this you will need to add some css changes to your theme.

 == Changelog ==
+= 4.1.6 =
+* Added ability to specify a 'from' address.
+When supplied the email will come from that address instead of the form filler's email address.
+* Changed type of email input boxes to "email"
+* Added Turkish translation thanks to Abdullah Manaz http://manaz.net = 4.1.5 =
+* Removed all carriage returns from views to avoid problems with wptexturize
+* Fixed typo in Dutch translation.
+= 4.1.4 =
+* Added Slovak translation file - thanks to Peter Gašparík
+* Added Catalan translation file - thanks to Llorenç
 = 4.1.3 =
 * Fixed escaped characters.
 * Added more translation files